-David Ayers, program communication manager for the Indiana Department of Technology, said blog users can choose specific topics of cybersecurity that apply to them.
+David Ayers, program communication manager for the Indiana Office of Technology, said blog users can choose specific topics of cybersecurity that apply to them.
 He said he thinks the Cyber Hub will get more visitors as people learn about and interact with the blog.

 “The State of Indiana is working proactively involving the issue of cybersecurity,” Ayers said, “and, in turn, serving all Hoosiers.”